 - They have had the opportunity to reflect on their lives – unlike their dead victims – and have had the opportunity to improve their own lives.

-- They have been released back into society either “on licence” or in free to roam – a sense of freedom now better appreciated and something not given to their murdered victims.
+- They have been released back into society either “on licence” or as free to roam – a sense of freedom now better appreciated and something not given to their murdered victims.

 - They get a second chance at citizenship outside of prison.